 Martin also said "the outside shots of Micklethorpe almost certainly aren't Richmond: I'd definitely recognise that.
-My parents have got a holiday cottage near Leyburn so I know Leyburn and Richmond quite well."Eventually it was Martin who tracked it down ...
+My parents have got a holiday cottage near Leyburn so I know Leyburn and Richmond quite well."Eventually it was Martin who tracked it down and solved the mystery ...
 (See The Outsider section of the site)

 How can I get in touch with ...?It took me a while (and a nudge from Simon Farquar) before I hit on The Spotlight website.
-You just enter the star's name (in the little 'Looking for an artist?' box - top left) and up pops the name and address of their agent.
-It has brought me a number of successes.
+In those days you could enter an actor's name in a little 'Looking for an artist?' box - top left and up popped the name and address of their agent.
+It brought me a number of successes.

 Why are you doing all this, what got you started?

 One day I was reminiscing with a friend about The Lotus Eaters.
-He put me on to the Programme Preservation Society a group of anoraks like me who 'preserve' old TV programmes and pool their respective video collections (now sadly defunct since the BBC objected to their activities).
+He put me on to the Programme Preservation Society a group of anoraks like me who 'preserved' old TV programmes and pooled their respective video collections.
+(The PPS is now sadly defunct since the BBC objected to their activities).

 Around the same time I got to see The Lotus Eaters again courtesy of a member of PPS and decided that all my research needed a home.
-I had my writer's website and had been itching to do another one but could not think of a suitable subject.
-It all came together nicely and I decided to put the results of my labours on the web in the hope others might contribute (and they have!).
+I had a webpage as a freelance writer and had been itching to do another one but could not think of a suitable subject.
+It all came together nicely and I decided to put the results of my labours on the web in the hope others might contribute (and boy did they!).
 I asked if the agent could let Bird's family know about it.
 Olive Bird wrote to me - and the site took off like a rocket.

-I eventually sold a "proper" article about Bird to his local county magazine magazine, The Cambridgeshire Journal, (although that had never been the intention) and have since written his Biography, so indirectly he has helped further my own writing career.
+I eventually sold a feature article about Bird to his local county magazine magazine, The Cambridgeshire Journal, (although that had never been the intention) and have since written his Biography, so indirectly he helped further my own writing career.

-RESULTS OF A POLL CONDUCTED ON THE SITE IN THE MIDDLE OF 2005
+RESULTS OF A POLL CONDUCTED ON THE SITE WAY BACK IN THE MIDDLE OF 2005

 Answers Votes Percent